syncfusion-content/blazor-docs/blazor/datagrid/how-to/render-chip-component-inside-grid-column.md

 This is demonstrated in the below sample code where Chip component is rendered inside Grid Column which has multiple values.

-> Since Column Template needs to triggered for several times (i.e. for each cell), we have used @ref variable to SfChip component to indicate when to refresh the child components (ChipItem).
+> GridColumn Template will be instantiated multiple times (i.e. for each template cell) which might make the component inside it to refresh unwantedly.
+So we have used @ref variable to SfChip component to indicate when to refresh the child components (ChipItem).

 ```cshtml
 @using Syncfusion.Blazor.Buttons